AlexEne/AlexEne.github.io/_posts/2018-09-09-Learning-rust.md

 While I didn't post anything on my blog I have been working on a lot of fun projects in my spare time.
 Most notably, I have been learning Rust.
 Part of doing that resulted in a few neat side-projects that I will talk about here in more detail.
 This is mostly my journey on learning a new language, I am sure there are other ways, but this worked for me.
-I started with the rust [book](https://doc.rust-lang.org/book/) and then I continued to learn using a project-based approach, and this worked great for me.
+I started with the rust [book](https://doc.rust-lang.org/book/) and then I continued to learn using a project-based approach.
 Below you will see a few of the projects I did along the way with a few words on how they helped me learn various parts of the language.

 ## Particles

 Project: [https://github.com/AlexEne/rust-particles](https://github.com/AlexEne/rust-particles)

 After learning the basics, I have started porting one of my old C++ projects to rust.
-For me this was a great way to compare the two languages in a real-life situation, where I had to use OpenGL, SDL, and other C libraries.
+For me this was a good way to compare the two languages in a real-life situation, where I had to use OpenGL, SDL, and other C libraries.
-I don't fully recommned starting with this kind of project since it might not be the smoothest introduction to a new language, but it worked great for me.
+I don't fully recommned starting with this kind of project since it might not be the smoothest introduction to a new language but I found it useful.

 Most of this project is done using compute shaders, so here I mostly learned how to use other C libraries from Rust.